Childhood Apraxia of Speech or CAS can be a particularly tricky speech disorder to diagnose.

 Whew!
 That’s a lot of information.

-For more information, you may want to head over to ASHA’s Practice Portal on CAS.
+For more information, you can also head over to ASHA’s Practice Portal on CAS.

 Dr. Strand has a YouTube series you need to check out.